unbxd/search-JS-library/docs_new/gettingStarted/codeDemoPlayground.md

         [![Configure the correct category ids for the UnbxdAnalyticsConf window object](../assets/categoryid2.png)](UnbxdAnalyticsConf variable configuration)<br/>
 5. Open the website url generated on the RHS in a new tab, to view the demo website.

+{: .info }
-Note: One can play around with the config.
+> Note: One can play around with the config.
 Post saving, the changes should be reflected in the generated website url.